The Macroeconomic Effects of Corporate Tax Reforms: Empirical Evidence on the TCJA-17

 \subsection{The TCJA-17: Corporate Provisions}

-It is common for recent major US tax reforms to include provisions affecting a variety of tax instruments, and the Tax Cuts and Jobs Act of 2017 is no exception.
-For example, the reform included changes to individual income taxation, to the estate tax exemption, to the individual mandate penalty, to international tax rules, and introduced a deduction for pass-through income.\footnote{For real-time assessments of the Tax Cuts and Jobs Act see \cite{taxfoundation2017}, \cite{barrofurman2018}, \cite{mertens2018near}, \cite{gale2018preliminary}, \cite{kopp2019us}.} Since corporate taxation is the main focus of this paper, I summarize the corporate provisions of the TCJA-17 in \autoref{Table_TCJA17_Provisions}.
+It is common for major US tax reforms to include provisions affecting a variety of tax instruments, and the Tax Cuts and Jobs Act of 2017 is no exception.
+For example, the reform included changes to individual income taxation, to the estate tax exemption, to the individual mandate penalty, to international tax rules, and introduced a deduction for pass-through income.
+Since corporate taxation is the main focus of this paper, I focus on the main corporate provisions of the TCJA-17, summarized in \autoref{Table_TCJA17_Provisions}.

-The two main corporate provisions introduced by the TCJA-17 are a permanent cut to the statutory corporate tax rate from $35\%$ to $21\%$ and a temporary five-year increase in bonus depreciation for assets with an estimated life less than 20 years - basically any fixed capital asset except buildings.\footnote{Bonus depreciation will gradually phase out starting in 2023.} These two provisions constitute the focus of the theoretical analysis carried out later in the paper.
-Another important provision reduces the ability of businesses to deduct interest payments on debt from their tax base, while the remaining provisions are aimed at re-organizing the tax code in an overall revenue-neutral fashion.\footnote{Bonus depreciation, together with the newly-introduced pass-through income deduction for the individual income tax, affect pass-through businesses as well. \cite{goodman2021business} document almost no response of pass-through businesses to the pass-through income deduction, and pass-through businesses tend to be less capital-intensive then c-corporations.
-Thus, I abstract from these two pass-through provisions in my main theoretical analysis.} \\ The Tax Cuts and Jobs Act was signed into law on December 22 2017, and the vast majority of its provisions became effective in January 2018.
+The TCJA-17 was signed into law on December 22 2017, and the vast majority of its provisions became effective in January 2018.
+Its two main corporate provisions are a permanent cut to the statutory corporate tax rate from $35\%$ to $21\%$ and a temporary five-year increase in bonus depreciation followed by a phase-out period for assets with an estimated life less than 20 years - i.e. fixed capital asset that are not structures.
+Another important provision reduces the ability of businesses to deduct interest payments on debt from their tax base, while the remaining provisions are aimed at re-organizing the tax code in an overall revenue-neutral fashion.\footnote{Bonus depreciation, together with the newly-introduced pass-through income deduction for the individual income tax, affect pass-through businesses as well. \cite{goodman2021business} document almost no response of pass-through businesses to the pass-through income deduction, and pass-through businesses tend to be less capital-intensive then c-corporations.}